pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuring-application-deployment/cloudrun.md

 linkTitle: "Cloud Run"
 weight: 3
 description: >
-  Specific guide for configuring Cloud Run deployment.
+  Specific guide to configuring deployment for Cloud Run application.
 ---

 Deploying a Cloud Run application requires a `service.yaml` file placing inside the application directory.
 That file contains the service specification used by Cloud Run as following: